justinjoco/go-tutorial/docs/basics/building.md

 ```

-**Note**
+**Notes**

-1. The first statement in a Go source file must be package name.
+- The first statement in a Go source file must be package name.
 Executable commands must always use package main.
-2. Use fmt package in order to print out strings to the console
+- Use `fmt` package in order to print out strings to the console.
+Here are some important functions:
-  - `fmt.Println()` : prints a list of variables to STDOUT with default formatting and inserts spaces between the variables  **and**  appends a new line at the end.
+    - `fmt.Println(... args)` : prints a list of variables to STDOUT with default formatting and inserts spaces between the variables  **and**  appends a new line at the end.
-  - `fmt.Printf()` : allows you to specify the formatting using a format template
+    - `fmt.Printf(stringFormat, fields)` : allows you to specify the formatting using a format template